Murder of Ruth Marie Terry: Discovery

 The victim was lying face-down on half of a beach blanket.
 There was no sign of a struggle; police theorized she either knew her killer or had been asleep when she died.
 A blue bandanna and pair of Wrangler jeans were under her head.
 She had long auburn or red hair pulled back into a ponytail by a gold-flecked elastic band.
 Her toenails were painted pink.

 Police determined the woman was approximately 5 ft 6 in tall (initially believed to have been 5 ft 8 in), weighed 145 lb, and had an athletic build.
-She also had dental work – including crowns – worth $5,000-$10,000, which dentists called the "New York style" of dental work.
-Several of her teeth had been removed.
+She also had expensive dental work – including crowns – worth between $5,000 and $10,000, and several of her teeth had been removed.
 Both hands and one forearm were missing.
 Most sources say she was between 25 and 40 years old.
 However, she could have been as young as 20 or as old as 49.

-The woman was nearly decapitated, possibly from strangulation; one side of her head had been crushed possibly with a military-type entrenching tool.
+The woman was nearly decapitated, possibly from strangulation; one side of her head had been crushed possibly with a military-type intrenching tool.
 This head injury was the cause of death.
 There were also signs of sexual assault, likely postmortem.

-Some investigators believe that the missing teeth, hands, and forearm indicate the killer wanted to hide either the victim's identity or their own.
+Some investigators believe that the missing teeth, hands and forearm indicate the killer wanted to hide either the victim's identity or their own.
 The woman was buried in October 1974 after the case went cold.
 In 2014, one of the case investigators raised funds for a new casket, because the original thin metal casket had rusted and deteriorated.

 Investigation

 Police pored over thousands of missing-person cases and a list of approved vehicles driven through the area; no matches were found.
-At the scene, the sand and beach blanket were not disturbed, suggesting that the body was possibly moved to the specific spot where her body was found.
-No other evidence was found (besides the jeans, bandanna, blanket and ponytail holder) despite extensive searches of the surrounding dunes.
+At the scene, the sand and beach blanket were not disturbed, suggesting that the body was possibly moved to the specific spot where it was found.
+No other evidence was found (besides the jeans, bandana, blanket, and ponytail holder) despite extensive searches of the surrounding dunes.

 The first facial reconstruction of the woman was created with clay in 1979.
 Her remains were exhumed in 1980 for examination; no new clues were uncovered (although the skull was not buried at the time).
 The body was exhumed again in March 2000 for DNA testing.
 In May 2010, a CT of her skull was carried out that generated images that were then used by the National Center for Missing and Exploited Children for another reconstruction.